-Fairbairn-Sykes fighting knife - Second Pattern.
+Fairbairn-Sykes fighting knife - Second Pattern part 2.

 Text and pictures by